GPalado/MarkdownParser/LOG.md

 16. 20180324 1000 Created readme and build files
 17. 20180324 1100 Completed implementation of lists
 18. 20180324 1900 Completed implementation of horizontal rule and blockquote
+19. 20180325 1400 Adjusted tests to accomodate for delimiter change